scrapy/scrapy/docs/topics/practices.rst

     d = runner.join()
     d.addBoth(lambda _: reactor.stop())

-    reactor.run()  # the script will block here until all crawling jobs are finished
+    reactor.run()  # the script will block here until all crawling jobs are finished.

 Same example but running the spiders sequentially by chaining the deferreds: